Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: Does RocksDB support group commit?**

 A: Yes.
 Multiple write requests issued by multiple threads may be grouped together.
-One of he threads write WAL log for those write requests in one single write request and fsync once if configured.
+One of the threads writes WAL log for those write requests in one single write request and fsync once if configured.

 **Q: Is it possible to scan/iterate over keys only?
 If so, is that more efficient than loading keys and values?**